But you’re not alone. You can always call the STUDIO to talk to a Fitter or organise a Virtual Bra Fitting. PHONE (08) 9361 1300.

 To aid your choice we cropped our product images because research suggests we make better choices when the eye is not distracted by the model and we show all the bra colours on the one product page so you can see them side-by-side.

-Then, to help you get the size right, you can scroll down to our Fitter’s Size Guide to check your size.
+To help you get the size right, our Fitter’s Size Guide explains how we do it in the STUDIO.

 To make it easier to compare post op compression bras, regardless of brand, this is how the shape of the Marena B01G compares with our other bras.
 The Fitted Shape description at the top of the page gives you a quick guide when browsing.